dreger/audaciousfox.net/_posts/2014-12-02-typed-for-mac.md

 Does OS X need another Markdown text editor?
 No.

-In fact, Macs already ships with the purest Markdown experience available: TextEdit in plain text mode.
+In fact, Macs already ship with the purest Markdown experience available: TextEdit in plain text mode.
 However, there are a number of alternatives that can make writing Markdown more convenient: iA Writer (and Pro), Byword, WriteRoom, Markdown Pro, Ulysses, LightPaper, and Mou to name a few.

 Today, add Realmac Software’s [Typed](http://realmacsoftware.com/typed) to the list.